wes06/Drift-A-Part/readme.md

 	 - Holder with LED extension directly into X axis ("extension" perpendicular to flange axis, turned out to be too agressive)
 	 - Holder with LED extension 45 degress in relation to X and Z axis
+	 - Soldering of the LEDs, drilling a ping pong ball as diffuser, do some thermal testing:
+	 	LEDs and current limiting resistors aren't large enough for 100% duty cycle, but enough for pulsing.